-Day 1 - Day 1 - Welcome to Montreal, Canada
+Day 1 - Day 1 - Welcome to Chicago

 With no cars allowed on the island, your horse-drawn carriage tour is a great way to experience the Victorian ambience of this National Historic Landmark.
 Learn about the island's history and see spectacular turn-of-the-century summer homes built by early captains of American industry.
 High atop a bluff overlooking the Straits of Mackinac, your tour of Fort Mackinac delves into its strategic importance during the War of 1812.

 Your sightseeing tour ends at the Grand Hotel